y-arjun-y/arjunyadav/blog-posts/linear-algebra-in-10-minutes.md

 \end{bmatrix}
 \\]

 To solve this, we have to convert our matrix to row echelon form: **where the numbers below the leading diagonal are 0s**.
 More specifically, we would also like for the leading diagonal to be 1s (this is called reduced row echelon form).
-For us, this is a bit of trial-and-error, where we multiply and subtract rows with each other (I used [a calculator](https://www.emathhelp.net/calculators/linear-algebra/reduced-row-echelon-form-rref-calculator/), though this can be easily done without steps with [SymPy](https://www.sympy.org/en/index.html) or [NumPy](https://numpy.org/)):
+For us, this is a bit of trial-and-error, where we multiply and subtract rows from each other (I used [a calculator](https://www.emathhelp.net/calculators/linear-algebra/reduced-row-echelon-form-rref-calculator/), though this can be easily done without steps with [SymPy](https://www.sympy.org/en/index.html) or [NumPy](https://numpy.org/)):

 1. \\(R_1 \leftarrow \frac{R_1}{5}\\):
    \\[